 Troubleshooting Speaking or Converting Documents

 If Text Speaker cannot convert or speak a document, it displays a message that helps you solve the problem.
-This section gives you some hints on how to proceed on receiving such error messages.
+This section gives you some hints on how to proceed on when you receive an error message.

-One of the following errors appear if Windows Audio Service is not started.
+One of the following errors appear when the Windows Audio Service is not started.

-By default, this service is turned off in Windows Server 2008, and it can be stopped in other versions of Windows.
+By default, the Windows Audio service is turned off in Windows Server 2008, and it can be stopped in other versions of Windows.

 To fix this problem, start the Windows Audio service.
 You can do this by clicking Start >> Control Panel >> Administrative Tools >> Services.
 In the list of services, double click the Windows Audio service.